-This benefit refers to the internal tuition remission benefit at the College of Saint Benedict or Saint John's University.
+This benefit refers to the internal tuition remission benefit at the College of Saint h.
+Resignation following Twenty Years of Service [CSB Benefit-Eligible Faculty Member]

+Benedict or Saint John's University.
 The use of the benefit does not apply to the consortia programs or the Traveling Tuition benefit.